 Back to Company Overview

-- Some of the markets in which McDonald's plans to aggressively expand in the next few years are China, India, Russia and East Europe.
+- Some of the markets in which McDonald's plans to aggressively expand in the next few years are China, India, Russia, and Eastern Europe.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?